-- Client category or type of service provided have changed since the last application
+- Customer category or type of service provided has changed since the last application.

 Application renewal requires that the service center manager submit all documentation required for initial establishment of the service center.

-If there is no condition that requires full renewal, the service center manager simply submits a memorandum requesting renewal of the previous year’s application.
+If there is no condition that requires full renewal, the service center manager simply submits a memorandum requesting renewal of the previous year’s application providing a brief summary of financial health.
 In such cases, a full service center renewal application must be submitted at least every three years.

 Either a full renewal application or a memorandum requesting renewal of a previous application must be submitted to General Accounting each year by May 15.

-Service centers which accumulate significant operating balances may have overcharged clients.
+Service centers which accumulate significant operating balances may have overcharged customers.
 In such cases billing rates are to be revised to keep expenses and income in reasonable balance.